 Maple Kitchen Cabinet Style Ideas

 - Ivory Kitchen - Neutral ivory Oasis cabinets blend brilliantly with a variety of colors and patterns.
 Combine ivory cabinets with black or dark gray counters and stainless appliances and hardware for an eclectic contemporary design.
 Achieve retro looks by highlighting ivory cabinets with ceramic tiles in butter yellow or turquoise.
-Ivory and white, black or red expresses the traditional warmth of country looks mingled with a modern sensibility.
+Ivory and white, black or red expresses the traditional warmth of country looks enhanced by a modern sensibility.

-- Cutting-Edge Kitchen - Deep Pacifica cabinets complement both light and dark accents.
-Black marble or deep granite counters topping dark cabinets produces an atmosphere of luxury, while light, white or brightly colored counters create a pleasing contrast that brightens the depth of the wood.
+- Cutting-Edge Kitchen - Deep Pacifica cabinets complement light and dark accents.
+Black marble or deep granite counters topping dark cabinets produce an atmosphere of luxury, while light, white or brightly colored counters create a pleasing contrast that brightens the depth of the wood.
 To prevent the heaviness that dark cabinets can sometimes produce, include a bar or island to draw the eye and divide the space.